nlpxucan/WizardLM/README.md

 [Demo Backup](https://0c6206741e130d343d.gradio.live/)

-Note: We only recommend using English to experience our model.
+Note: We only recommend using **English** to experience our model.
 Support for other languages will be introduced in the future.
+The demo currently only supports **single-turn** conversation.

 ## Training Data